grscheller/scheller-linux-archive/fpInScalaBook/src/main/scala/fpinscala/laziness/README.md

-# Functional Programming in Scala Book Exercises
+#Functional Programming in Scala Book Exercises

-## Strictness and laziness
+##Strictness and laziness

 Chapter 5.

 Implementing a Stream (Lazy List) data structures while working through the exercises in  "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.

+###fpinscala.laziness.Stream
+   * Implement a lazy list, or stream, using a trait and case classes.

 Exercises teaching the distinction between laziness and non-strictness.
 A function being lazy means it only evaluates